 Earning your college degree broadens and deepens your worldview.
 With the online UW Bachelor of Arts in Integrated Social Sciences program, you’ll study ideas and issues that are both timeless and highly relevant to today’s globalized economy and culture.

-Through your academic studies you’ll learn to think critically, make connections across different disciplines and communicate your thoughts in a clear and concise manner.
+Through your academic studies you’ll learn to think critically, make connections across different disciplines, utilize the latest technologies, and communicate your thoughts in a clear and concise manner.
 You’ll improve your strategic thinking skills and the ability to work both independently and collaboratively.

 The ISS program features a curriculum that weaves together the broad sweep of the social sciences.
 You’ll choose from dynamic courses in areas such as anthropology, communication, economics, ethnic studies, geography, history, international relations, philosophy, political science, sociology and women's studies.
 Discover a new passion, or explore a long-time subject of interest more deeply.
 Learn more about ISS courses.

 You’ll have the opportunity to reflect on and demonstrate how these different areas of focus relate to each other by producing a special portfolio of your work.
 This comprehensive, integrated project makes for a powerful learning experience; it also gives you something to show prospective employers or graduate schools to provide tangible evidence of your undergraduate work.